Susmitha0211/FrontEndKnowledgeBot/README.md

 * https://www.w3schools.com

 # What we learnt
-In this week we became a little familiar with HTML,CSS,Javascript.We really enjoyed working on the frontend of our bot.
+* In this week we became a little familiar with HTML, CSS, Javascript.
+We really enjoyed working on the frontend of our bot.